BLUE HORIZON 1261

 "Thanks, guys," Jiro said as he and his partner began stepping around the tools and parts on the floor back toward the door.

-Once they were across the hold and back out through the airlock into the sunlight, the cougar looked over at the grey wolf.
+Once they were across the hold and back out through the airlock into the sunlight, the cougar looked over at the gray wolf.
 "What do you want to look at next?" he asked, stifling a sneeze.

 "How about that one over there?"

 "Another Okami, eh?"
 Jiro responded with a smile.
 "Those little guys gave you a good pitch, didn't they?"

 Merlin shrugged and returned the smile.
 "I was already leaning toward an oofo anyway."
 The ship they walked toward had a rather large dent in its azure paint job on the leading edge just below the bridge windows, but otherwise it looked unblemished.
 The name written in curved text over the airlock identified it as the SS Wiley Post.

 "Who or what was Wiley Post?"
 Jiro wondered aloud.

 "I believe he was an aviator of some note," answered a new voice.

 Merlin and Jiro spun around and found themselves facing a diminutive ferret in a bright yellow pair of shorts, vest and a matching Panama hat.
 "At least, that's what I've heard," he said with a silly grin, obviously pleased with himself for approaching without their notice.
 "I'm Poppy Tredrozuto.
 What else can I tell you about this beautiful bird?"